oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_folder_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Generated key that can be used in API calls to identify folder.
-On scenarios where reference to the folder is needed, a value can be passed in create.</div>
+                                            <div>Generated key that can be used in API calls to identify the folder.
+In scenarios where reference to the folder is required, a value can be passed in create.</div>
                                             <div>Required for update using <em>state=present</em> with folder_key present.</div>
                                                         </td>
             </tr>